wamutech/wamu-spec/papers/specification.md

 ## 1. Introduction {#introduction}

-This document describes the Wamu protocol which augments a state-of-the-art non-interactive threshold signature scheme (e.g. CGGMP20 [@cggmp20]) by cryptographically associating each signing party with a decentralized identity.
+This document describes the Wamu protocol which augments a state-of-the-art non-interactive threshold signature scheme (e.g. CGGMP20 [@cggmp20]) by cryptographically associating each signing party with a cryptographic identity.
 This is achieved by:

-- Splitting the secret share for each party between the party and the output of a signing operation by its associated decentralized identity, thus making the signing operation a requirement for reconstructing the party's secret share.
+- Splitting the secret share for each party between the party and the output of a signing operation by its associated cryptographic identity, thus making the signing operation a requirement for reconstructing the party's secret share.
-- Adding peer-to-peer decentralized identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
+- Adding peer-to-peer cryptographic identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
 - Defining protocols for identity rotation, access structure modification (i.e. share addition and removal and threshold modification) and share recovery that build on top of the above 2 augmentations.

 Wamu is designed to operate in a decentralized, trust-minimized and asynchronous setting with: